Tell Your Story

 Stephen: Continue the Mission

-My son is an active duty Army Major.
+My son is an active-duty Army Major.
 I became involved with the USO when he left for his first deployment to Iraq.
 He later deployed to Afghanistan and a second deployment to Iraq.
-He has directly benefited from the activities of the USO and I very much appreciate the support of the USO for our troops of all of the services.
-I contribute to the USO 5-6 times a year and will continues to support the mission of the USO.
+He has directly benefited from the activities of the USO, and I very much appreciate the support of the USO for our troops of all the services.
+I contribute to the USO 5-6 times a year and will continue to support the mission of the USO.

 The USO in Paris in 1969